UPDATED AS OF JUNE 19, 2017

 WE NOW HAVE A NEW TOLL-FREE TELEPHONE NUMBER AT (866) 248-8744.

-If you do not receive an award letter in the next two weeks, one or more of the following applies to you:
+If you are a one-year returnee and you have not yet received an award letter, one or more of the following applies to you:

-If you believe that you are entitled to an economic damages award – whether or not you are in the group of class members who will receive this initial batch of award letters – and have not already provided us with contact information, please contact us as soon as possible, either by email at firstname.lastname@example.org or by telephone at (866) 248-8744 or (203) 325-4491 to provide us with contact information.
+If you believe that you are entitled to an economic damages award – whether or not you are in the group of class members who are a part of this initial batch of award letters – and have not already provided us with contact information, please contact us as soon as possible, either by email at firstname.lastname@example.org or by telephone at (866) 248-8744 or (203) 325-4491 to provide us with contact information.
 You do not need to contact us again if you have previously spoken to or emailed us.

 If you are an active state employee, please note that, in accordance with the Settlement Agreement (Section V.15.L), your economic damages award will be in the form of permanent SEBAC vacation time.
 Your award will be converted to such permanent vacation time at your current rate of pay and will appear on CORE by a special SEBAC vacation designation.
 Permanent SEBAC vacation days can be carried over without limit until you leave state employment and can be used at any time or can be saved until you leave employment.
 The value of those vacation days will increase as your pay rate increases.
 You will be paid for those vacation days at your then-current rate of pay when you use them (or redeem them upon leaving state service).

 The Court presiding over the case conducted a hearing on October 1, 2015 and, after that hearing, approved the Settlement.